GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Analyzing Human Factors: Survey Findings

 The research community demonstrates awareness of citation integrity issues. \textit{76.6\%} of respondents (72/94) consider hallucinated citations a ``major problem'' or ``critical crisis,'' with 44.7\% rating it as a critical crisis and 31.9\% as a major problem.
 This majority recognition of the problem's severity suggests that the persistence of hallucinated citations is not due to ignorance but rather to systemic factors in research workflows.

-\textbf{Responsibility Attribution.} When asked who bears primary responsibility for citation accuracy, \textit{91.5\%} (86/94) attribute responsibility to authors, while only 3.2\% assign it to reviewers, 2.1\% to publishers, and 2.1\% to AI tool developers.
-This overwhelming attribution to authors, while arguably correct, may paradoxically reduce pressure on other stakeholders (venues, tool developers) to implement safeguards.
+\textbf{Accountability Falls on Authors Alone.} When asked who bears primary responsibility for citation accuracy, \textit{91.5\%} (86/94) attribute responsibility to authors, while only 3.2\% assign it to reviewers, 2.1\% to publishers, and 2.1\% to AI tool developers.
+This concentration of responsibility on authors leaves little perceived obligation for venues or tool developers to implement systemic safeguards.